ilan-anodot/anodotcost_api_docs_slate/source/includes/_MSP Billing Rules.md

 **Summary:** Update an MSP Billing Rule

-**Description:** The call is used to update an existing MSP Billing Rule
+**Description:** The call is used to update an existing MSP Billing Rule using its ID</br>
+The billing rule ID is retrieved by the GET billing rules request.

 > Request Example - Edit an MSP Billing Rule